 For example, if your processor is overheating because it’s not getting enough power from the motherboard or if there’s an electrical short somewhere on that board then replacing those parts will help solve this problem.

-If none of these measures work, contact a professional technician who can diagnose what might be causing these high temperatures and take further action accordingly.
+If none of these measures work, contact a technician who can diagnose what might be causing these high temperatures and take further action accordingly.

 5. Software Issues

 If the problem persists after taking these measures, it might be time to download some new drivers for your hardware or update your BIOS.
-Be sure to read the instructions carefully before doing either of these things, as incorrect installation can damage your computer.

 6. Hardware Conflicts

 Occasionally, two pieces of hardware in your computer can conflict with each other and cause the CPU temperature to spike.
-This could be something as simple as having two graphics cards installed or a bad driver for one of your components.
+This could be as simple as having two graphics cards installed or a bad driver for one of your components.

 If you’re experiencing this problem, try disabling any unnecessary devices in Device Manager.